-Orchestration tools enable companies to fully exploit Linux container technology
+Orchestration tools fully exploit Linux container technology

 Likewise with containers, as soon as you have two containers or two hosts that you want to run those containers on, you have to keep track of things like where developers go to test a database connect or where users go to connect to a service running in a container.
 Container orchestration tools essentially help manage the logistics of containers across multiple hosts.
 They extend life cycle management capabilities to full applications, made of multiple containers, deployed on a cluster of machines, allowing users to treat the entire cluster as a single deployment target.

-It’s really that simple — and that complicated.
+It’s really that simple—and that complicated.
 Orchestration tools provide a number of capabilities, ranging from provisioning containers, to identifying and rescheduling failed containers, to exposing containers to systems and services outside the cluster, to adding and removing containers on demand.

 While container technology has been around for a while, container orchestration tools have been available only for a few years.
 Orchestrators were developed from lessons learned with high-performance computing (HPC) and application management internally at Google.
 In essence, to deal with the monstrosity that is, running a bunch of stuff (batch jobs, services, etc.) on a bunch of servers.
 Since then, orchestrators have evolved to enable companies to strategically leverage containers.